Roc Toolkit internal modules

 71 //!

 72 //!
-When the task is scheduled, re-scheduled, or cancelled, there are two ways to
+When the task is scheduled, re-scheduled, or canceled, there are two ways to

 73 //! complete the operation: